Recognizing Dementia: When Is It More Than Just Forgetfulness?

 What You Can Do

 While it can be alarming when your parent starts to show signs of memory loss, it’s typically nothing to distress over.
-Aged-related forgetfulness is entirely normal and can even be slowed down with the right habits.
+Age-related forgetfulness is entirely normal and can even be slowed down with the right habits.
 If you notice your parent is showing signs of typical memory loss, ensure that they are eating a healthy diet, staying physically active and social, and regularly doing brain games or puzzles to keep their mind sharp.

 Alternatively, if you notice that your parent is exhibiting signs of more significant memory loss problems, it could indicate the development of dementia or another more significant memory concern.
 If this is the case, the first step is to speak to a healthcare provider to share your concerns.